Most members of the choir are undergraduates at Caius who read a wide range of Subjects across the Arts and Sciences.

 I then had two auditions here.
 The first one was in front of a panel of a few music directors in the Faculty of Music.
 First you practise with the organ scholar, then you go in and sing one of the pieces you’ve prepared.
 Then they give you some sight-reading and you do some aural tests.
 I found it quite hard - I’m not very good at ear tests and my sight reading didn’t go very well: I left saying “sorry”!

-The second audition was in Caius in Dr Webber’s room.
+The second audition was in Caius in the Precentor's room.
 I sang several of my Grade 8 pieces and did more sight-reading of madrigals and a bit of a Magnificat.
 I thought, well, I’ve had a go, and at least I’m going to come here if I get my grades.
 But then I heard the next morning I’d been accepted.

 Was that all your contact with the College till you began your studies here?